© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Group of Four Inscribed Stones in Gwytherin Churchyard is a scheduled monument protected by Cadw under reference DE150.
 View the official record →

-The Group of Four Inscribed Stones in Gwytherin Churchyard is a collection of Early Medieval inscribed stones of significant archaeological importance located in Denbighshire, Wales.
+Group of Four Inscribed Stones in Gwytherin Churchyard is a collection of Early Medieval inscribed stones located within the churchyard of Gwytherin, Denbighshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE150.

 Group of Four Inscribed Stones in Gwytherin Churchyard dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Group of Four Inscribed Stones in Gwytherin Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE150.